-Day 7: Cusco Meals: B, L, D
+Day 7: Cusco

 Home to an incredible Incan legacy, Cusco has some of the richest heritage in Latin America and is a UNESCO World Heritage Site.
-The tour will include visits to the Plaza de Armas, once the heart of the Incan capital of Huacaypata and Qoricancha, the temple of the sun.
+The tour will start at Koricancha, the temple of the sun and the Santo Domingo Church, where you will discover the sacred site once adorned with gold and life-size golden statues.